A Travel Money Guide to New Zealand

 Travel money cards in New Zealand are extremely popular and most New Zealanders use their bank cards for almost all purchases, except in small instances such as paying for public transport or buying from small businesses and market stalls.

+Some of the best travel money cards include debit, credit and prepaid cards.
 Visa and Mastercard are the most widely accepted credit cards in New Zealand, though all major credit cards, including American Express and Diners Club, can be used.

 Just beware that using bank cards may incur bank fees for withdrawals and currency conversions.
 Below, we’ve listed the three major cards and the pros and cons of using them.